Autosomal dominant polycystic kidney disease (ADPKD) is an inheritable genetic condition. That means it may be passed from parent to child.

-If you have a known family history of ADPKD, your doctor may advise you to consider genetic screening.
+If you have a known family history of ADPKD, your doctor may advise you to consider genetic testing.
 This testing can help you learn if you’ve inherited a genetic mutation that’s known to cause the disease.
-However, false-negative test results may occur.

 If you decide to move forward with genetic testing, a healthcare professional will collect a sample of your blood or saliva.
-They will send this sample to a lab for genetic sequencing.
+They’ll send this sample to a lab for genetic sequencing.

 Your geneticist or genetic counselor can help you understand what your test results mean.

 If someone in your family is diagnosed with ADPKD, let your doctor know.